Turning on a ‘dime’: Seahawks’ extra defensive backs the difference in shutdown of 49ers

 An undrafted free agent in 2018, Neal was elevated from the Seahawks’ practice squad early in the 2020 season and emerged as a capable fill-in when Diggs and Jamal Adams were injured last season.
 Neal has made his mark with the Seahawks on special teams, but he made a strong case Sunday for the Seahawks to continue to find ways to employ him on defense.

 “I can get the job done whenever my number is called,” Neal said.
-“You know what you’re getting — you know you’re getting Ryan Neal, a guy who can fly around make plays and just loves to play the game.
+“You know what you’re getting — you know you’re getting Ryan Neal, a guy who can fly around making plays and just loves to play the game.
 I would run through a wall for anybody, and my teammates know that.”

 Jones, meanwhile, took some lumps in his first start with the Seahawks.
 The former Husky was beat on a 21-yard touchdown pass from Garoppolo to tight end Ross Dwelley on the 49ers’ opening drive, and coach Pete Carroll indicated it was Jones who was out of position in the busted coverage that left Deebo Samuel wide open for a 76-yard touchdown late in the third quarter.